Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Our Work

 \subsection{Learning a Unitary using QWC}

-In the previous sections, we introduced the empirical quantum Wasserstein compilation cost and its derivatives for parameterized unitaries (see Eq.~(\ref{eq:empirical_CEM})-(\ref{eq:EM-grad})).
-Based on these ideas, we can formulate a procedure to learn a target unitary $V$, see Fig.~\ref{fig:alg}.
+In the previous sections, we introduced the empirical quantum Wasserstein compilation cost and its derivatives for parameterized unitaries (see Eq.~(\ref{eq:empirical_CEM})-(\ref{eq:derivatives})).
+Based on these ideas, we can formulate a procedure to learn a target unitary $V$ presented in Fig.~\ref{fig:alg}.

-The compilation is in the form of a quantum Wasserstein Generative Adversarial Net (qWGAN) inspired from~\citet{kianiLearningQuantumData2022}.
-Quantum GAN is a quantum adversarial game~\cite{lloydQuantumGenerativeAdversarial2018}, where the Nash equilibrium can be reached in an all-quantum game if the generator is expressive enough to reproduce the target and the discriminator has the capabilities to find a measurement that discriminates them.
-The expressivity of a quantum circuit specifies the set of unitary transformations it can reproduce and, of course, for a successful approximate compilation, there should be an approximation of the target unitary in this set.
-Due to the limited scope of this study, the expressivity of the generator was not explicitly addressed and assumed to be given.
-The discrimination ability, on the other hand, depends on several factors that were examined in this work.
-The generator is a variational quantum circuit with parameters $\bm \theta$ outputting a state $G(\bm \theta)$, and the discriminator is the weighted Hamiltonian from Eq.~(\ref{eq:hamiltonian}) with $k$-local Pauli strings.
+The compilation is in the form of a quantum Wasserstein Generative Adversarial Net (GAN)~\cite{kianiLearningQuantumData2022}.
+The generator is a variational quantum circuit with parameters $\bm \theta$ that output a state $G(\bm \theta)$, and the discriminator is the estimator of the averaged $W_1$ distance.
+Quantum GAN are quantum adversarial games, in which the Nash equilibrium can be reached in an all-quantum game if the generator is expressive enough to reproduce the target and the discriminator has the ability to find a measurement that discriminates them~\cite{lloydQuantumGenerativeAdversarial2018}.
+The expressivity of a quantum circuit specifies the set of unitary transformations it can reproduce, and, of course, for a successful approximate compilation, there should be an approximation of the target unitary in this set.
+Due to the limited scope of this study, the expressivity of the generator is not explicitly addressed, and the experiments in Section~\ref{sec:exps} were designed in a way that guaranteed sufficient expressivity of the generator.
+The discrimination ability, on the other hand, depends on several factors that we examine in this work.